huguesrichard/Allopipe/README.md

 <br/>
 <br/>

-**EACH MODULE CAN BE RUN AS SIMPLE- OR MULTI-PROCESSING**
+**EACH MODULE CAN BE RUN AS 'SIMPLE PAIR' OR 'MULTIPLE PAIRS' MODUS**

-- **SIMPLE-PROCESSING**\
+- **SIMPLE PAIR**\
-Run as simple-processing if you aim to compute AMS and/or af-AMF for one pair at a time. \
+Run as 'simple pair modus' if you aim to compute AMS and/or af-AMF for one pair at a time. \
 You need to provide the variant annotated VCF file of the donor and the variant annotated VCF file of the recipient (one file per individual).

-- **MULTI-PROCESSING**
+- **MULTIPLE PAIRS (parallel processing)**
-Run as multi-processing if you aim to compute AMS and/or af-AMF for one pair at a time.\
+Run as 'multiple pairs modus' if you aim to compute AMS and/or af-AMF for more than one pair at a time.\
 In that case, you need to provide one unique file containing information of the donor and the recipient of the pairs - i.e. a  variant annotated merged VCF - and a list of the pairs you want to compute from this VCF.

 Command lines are given for each processing mode.